zfrongillo12/python_dl_simclr/README.md

 **Why we think this is important:**
 * The top-K patch selection strategy could help focus the contrastive learning on the most informative anatomical regions (suppressing noise and improving cross-domain generalizability, which is a significant concern in the domain of medical imaging).
 * The heat-map visualization of the selected important patches can provide a highly useful explainability component, which is especially important in medical-imaging contexts where clinicians need insight into why and how the model made its decision.

+## Getting Started - Jupyter Notebooks

+* Ran our pre-training and transfer learning using Google Collab (L4 and A100 High RAM GPUs)

+To execute our experiments, we used Jupyter notebooks that can be found in `./Jupyter_notebooks`

+These notebooks call wrapper functions (e.g. through the argument CLI) for the primary code defined in `src/`

+**Collab File Structure Setup:**

+You will need to modify the first few lines of the notebooks to direct to the local file dependencies defined below.

+1. Specify your ROOT where you're storing files (note: `/content/drive/MyDrive/` is the same base mount directory on all Google Collaboratory notebooks):
+   * e.g.) `FP_ROOT="/content/drive/MyDrive/Colab Notebooks/7_Py_DL/FP/"`
+2. Create `./Data` at `$FP_ROOT`.
+   * Copy the zipped image dataset (e.g. zipped and organized into train/val/test subdirectories) and the CSV labels located in `./Dataset_Processing/CheXpert/dataset_splits`
+   * `$FP_ROOT/Data/`: flattened structure; should contain zipped image data and the CSV labels
+3. Create `./src` at `$FP_ROOT`.
+Copy/paste the files and directory structure from Github:
+   * `$FP_ROOT/src/`: copy/paste the directory structure from Github:  `./src/`
+4. Create `./artifacts` at `$FP_ROOT`.
+   * `$FP_ROOT/artifacts/`: outputs will be written here

+When executing on Collab, will need to agree to allow the application to review your files.